nyorain/kms-vulkan/README.md

 extension is supported on any driver, a patch will be trivial.

-As you can see, the whole vulkan support for KMS is still rather experimental and not widely supported, I hope to keep this application updated as more drivers receive correct upstream support for all the required extensions.
+As you can see, the whole vulkan support for KMS is still rather experimental and not widely supported.
+I hope to keep this application updated as more drivers receive correct upstream support for all the required extensions.

 ## What is atomic modesetting?